sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 * **Added:** A brand-new defaults options panel, which is integrated in the new global extension-options page.
 	* Herein, you can set the supported post types, and their default article types, as well.
-* TODO **Added:** A news sitemap.
+* **Added:** A Google News sitemap.
 When you mark pages as `NewsArticle`, they'll be included.
 	* The query limit from The SEO Framework will apply.
-	* The SEO Framework v4.0 or later is required for this feature.
+		* At most, 1000 news articles will be included in the sitemap.
 * **Added:** Sites that represent a `Person` are now supported for Article markup.
 * TODO **Added:** Bulk-and quick editing options.
-	* The SEO Framework v4.0 or later is required for this feature.
 * TODO **Added:** The SEO Bar (or post state) now hints the Article type.
+* **Changed:** This extension now requires TSF v4.0.2 or higher.
 * **Deprecated:**
 	* These has been converted to the new options, somewhat gracefully.
-You should remove these filter from your site if you have it installed.
+You should remove these filters from your site if you have it installed.
 Use the options, instead.
 		* `the_seo_framework_articles_supported_post_types`.
 		* `the_seo_framework_articles_default_meta`.